-- Financial Stability Development Council (FSDC) has explicit mandate to focus on financial inclusion and financial literacy simultaneously. - RBI has issued revised guidelines on the Financial literacy Centres (FLC) on June 6, 2012, for setting up FLCs, as detailed in Box 1 above.
+- Financial Stability Development Council (FSDC) has explicit mandate to focus on financial inclusion and financial literacy simultaneously. - RBI has issued revised guidelines on the Financial literacy Centres (FLC) on June 6, 2012, for setting up FLCs, as detailed in Box 1.

-3.3.10.
-Growth in SHG-Bank Linkage
+3.3.10 Growth in SHG-Bank Linkage

 This model helps in bringing more people under sustainable development in a cost effective manner within a short span of time.
-As on March 2011, there are around 7.46 million saving linked SHGs with aggregate savings of Rs.70.16 billion and 1.19 million credit linked SHGs with credit of Rs.
-145.57 billion (Source: NABARD, Status of Microfinance in India).
+As on March 2011, there are around 7.46 million saving linked SHGs with aggregate savings of ₹70.16 billion and 1.19 million credit linked SHGs with credit of ₹145.57 billion (NABARD, Status of Microfinance in India).

-3.3.11.
-Growth of MFIs:
+3.3.11 Growth of MFIs:

-- Though RBI has adopted the bank-led model for achieving financial inclusion, certain NBFCs which were supplementing financial inclusion efforts at the ground level, specializing in micro credit have been recognized as a separate category of NBFCs as NBFC-MFIs. - At present, around 30 MFIs have been approved by RBI.
-Their asset size has progressively increased to reach Rs.
-19,000 crore as at end Sept 2013.
+• Though RBI has adopted the bank-led model for achieving financial inclusion, certain NBFCs which were supplementing financial inclusion efforts at the ground level, specialising in micro credit have been recognised as a separate category of NBFCs as NBFC-MFIs.

+• At present, around 30 MFIs have been approved by the RBI.
+Their asset size has progressively increased to reach ₹19,000 crore as at end Sept 2013.

-3.3.12.
-Bank Credit to MSME10
+3.3.12 Bank Credit to MSME9

 - MSME sector which has large employment potential of 59.7 million persons over 26.1 million enterprises, is considered as an engine for economic growth and promoting financial inclusion in rural areas.
-MSMEs primarily depend on bank credit for their operations. - Bank credit to MSME sector witnessed a CAGR of 31.4% during the period March 2006 to March 2012.
-Of total credit to MSME, public sector banks contributed the major share of 76%, while private sector banks accounted for 20.2% and foreign banks accounted for only 3.8% as on March 31, 201211 (Chart 11).
+MSMEs primarily depend on bank credit for their operations. - Bank credit to MSME sector witnessed a CAGR of 31.4 per cent during the period March 2006 to March 2012.
+Of total credit to MSME, public sector banks contributed the major share of 76 per cent, while private sector banks accounted for 20.2 per

-10Micro small and medium enterprises have been considered as engine for economic growth and promoting equitable development of the country because of its employment and export potential and economic empowerment of a vast section of the population.
+9 Micro small and medium enterprises have been considered as engine for economic growth and promoting equitable development of the country because of its employment and export potential and economic empowerment of a vast section of the population.
 MSME sector employs 59.7 million persons spread over 26.1 million enterprises.
 This sector accounts for around 45 per cent of the manufacturing output and around 40 per cent of total export of the country (based on the 4th census of MSME sector, Ministry of MSME, Government of India)